 There is a lot to consider when it comes to injection molding tolerances.
 The type of material being molded, the size and complexity of the part, the mold design, and the molding machine all play a role in determining the tolerance that can be achieved.
 In general, however, it is possible to achieve very tight injection molding tolerances with injection molding, making it an ideal manufacturing process for many applications.

-If you are considering injection molding for your next project, be sure to work with an experienced and reputable injection molder.
-They will be able to help you determine the appropriate injection mold tolerances analysis for your project and ensure that your parts are produced to meet your specifications.
+If you are considering injection molding for your next project, work with an experienced and reputable injection molder.
+They can help you determine the appropriate injection mold tolerances analysis for your project and ensure that your parts are produced to meet your specifications.

 Frequently asked questions